cchoi96/habyte/README.md

     - make transition fun
   - once finished, should be a visual celebration / confirmation
   - gets added to inventory
-  - can add crops from inventory to farm plot (3x3)
+  - new crops are added immediately to farm plot, extras are kept in inventory

 ## Tech Stack